‘The lady with the lamp.’

 “Patriotism is not enough.
 I must have no hatred or bitterness towards anyone.”

 Born in Norwich, England, Edith Cavell spent her nursing life travelling to treat patients in their homes who were suffering from some of the most severe and life-threatening conditions.
 She later moved to Brussels to become a matron of a clinic.
 In November 1914, after the German occupation of Brussels, Edith Cavell began sheltering British soldiers and helping them evacuate.
-The German’s eventually caught Cavell, and she was sadly for treason at the age of 49.
+The German’s eventually caught Cavell, and she was sadly executed for treason at the age of 49.
 Her life’s work lives on and continues to support nurses across the U.K. through the fantastic work of our friends at the charity Cavell Nurses’ Trust.

 Elizabeth Grace Neill